Are you considering buying a smart home? This article will share the types of technology you can hope to...

 Great Budworth is a hamlet – of barely 300 souls – in the far northeast corner of the county of Cheshire in the northwest of England.

-The village describes itself as “the most picturesque village in Cheshire” – and takes its name from the old Saxon words “bode” (dwelling) and worth (place by the water) – the latter a reference to nearby Pickworth Mere and Budworth Mere.
+The village describes itself as “the most picturesque village in Cheshire”.
+It takes its name from the old Saxon words “bode” (dwelling) and worth (place by the water).
+The latter is a reference to nearby Pickworth Mere and Budworth Mere.

 Great Budworth is almost impossibly pretty and harks back to some rural idyll of life in the northwest of England’s gently undulating Cheshire Plain.